Dieppe (board game): Publication history

 In the mid-1970s, Simulations Canada was founded by Stephen Newberg with the idea that they would be able to develop a Canadian market for wargames by creating wargames with a Canadian historical angle.
 After publishing two non-Canadian games — Raketny Kreyser and The Peloponnesian War — Simulations Canada published Dieppe in 1977, a game designed by Stephen Newberg with graphics and artwork by Tom Fennel, and packaged in a ziplock bag.
+Newberg wrote at the time that two of the scenarios were challenging to the Allied player, and three of the scenarios were challenging to the German player, noting, "the 'challenged' player will have to think and consider and deliberate if he is to obtain his victory requirements because he will be sore pressed."

 In 1981, a second edition was published as a boxed set with cover art by John Kula, a new map and upgraded counters, but no revisions to the rules.

-Despite positive reviews, the game did not sell well in Canada, despite the hopes of its creator.
+Despite positive reviews, the game did not sell well outside of Canada due to the obscurity of the battle to non-Canadian audiences, and did not sell well inside Canada, despite the hopes of its creator.
 Newberg later commented, "In the beginning we [at Simulations Canada] wanted to do one game in three on a Canadian topic, with the strange notion of building a domestic market.
 This was before I found out that Canadians do not buy Canadian products due to some inferiority complex problems."
 Disappointed by the lack of Canadian sales, Simulations Canada did not publish any other Canadian-themed games with the exception of Quebec Libre (1978) and Ortona (1983).